 Further management for situations like relapse are not covered here.
 If interested check out the further reading section.

-Patients are typically managed with radical prostatectomy and radical radiotherapy.
+Patients are typically managed with prostatectomy and radiotherapy.
 Docetaxel chemotherapy may be used.

-Pelvic radiotherapy may be considered in patients who are to have neoadjuvant hormonal therapy and radical radiotherapy and have risk of pelvic wall involvement (>15% risk).
+Pelvic radiotherapy can be considered in patients who are to have neoadjuvant hormonal therapy and radical radiotherapy and have risk of pelvic wall involvement (>15% risk).

-As with all cases, care should be centred on the patients wishes and needs.
-Input is required from urology, specialist nurses and palliative care where needed.
+As with all cases, care should be centered on the patient's wishes and needs.
+Input is required from urology, specialist nurses and palliative care.